libingyao/mcatCS/README.md

  All of these dependencies can be found in main directory.

+Guideline

-After install all these software, you can run the program in /
+After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp The function of 'Tree to Protobuf' is used to build index file.
+After generated the index files, you can run the program in /mcatCS/Min-conflict Data Layout Strategy

+'Protobuf to Tree' is used to query